notsag-dev/hacking-tools-for-web-developers/README.md

 RHOSTS => 10.10.10.14
 ```

-Another really interesting feature of Metasploit modules is that sometimes they have a check function that allows the user to verify if the target host is vulnerable to this exploit:
+Another really interesting feature of Metasploit modules is that some of them they have a _check_ function to verify if the target host is vulnerable:
 ```
 msf5 exploit(windows/iis/iis_webdav_scstoragepathfromurl) > check
 [+] 10.10.10.14:80 - The target is vulnerable.